 Bus Travel in Spain

-You can get around Spain by bus a lot cheaper than by train but journeys don’t offer the comfort provided by the excellent rail service.
+You can get around Spain a lot cheaper by bus than by train but journeys don’t offer the comfort provided by the excellent rail service.
 Many companies offer services connecting just about every town and village in the country but for the purpose of foreign visitors trying to get around the main tourist destinations the main bus operator that you should take a look at is ALSA website which has a network covering the whole country.
 There are a number of other bus companies offering significant services of interest but in the main their websites aren’t reliable which isn’t acceptable for international visitors so make the ALSA site your main reference point.
 You should get tickets in advance for long journeys especially during Spanish holiday periods.
 For local buses just get a ticket from the driver.

 For many years I used to drive pretty much everywhere in Spain but after countless visits to Barcelona from Madrid and the south coast I decided it was time for a change.
 Not only are these long drives tiring they prove very expensive when you factor in the cost of fuel. road tolls and overnight parking in cities.
 My semi regular journey was between Malaga and Barcelona and to my surprise I was able to get cheap domestic flights which put an end to my 10 hour drives.